 Adidas is one of the latest in the bunch as it partners with Parley for the Oceans (an amazing organization committed to the health and fragility of oceans--and a great place to go to gain information on marine debris and oceanic activism).
 Adidas has a new shoe on the market that is made from oceanic plastic waste, in particular gill nets (vertical nets that trap fish by their... you guessed it... gills).

-The mission of Green Team Gazette is to environmentally educate, to promote positive examples of "green" living (both in & out of the classroom), to inspire its readers to pursue more sustainable choices, and to encourage teachers to embrace technology in their classrooms as a way of capturing student creativity, collaboration & innovation.
-It is through engaging teaching practices both inside and outside of the classroom that our future leaders will flourish.
+The mission of Green Team Gazette is to advocate and educate for environmental stewardship, to promote positive examples of "green" living (both in & out of the classroom), to inspire readers to pursue more sustainable choices, and to encourage teachers to embrace technology in their classrooms as a way of capturing student creativity, collaboration, & innovation.
+It is through engaging teaching practices and forward thinking that our future leaders will flourish.

-I know that it's not always easy being green, but I'm pretty relentless in my pursuit!
-A lot of times, going EdTech will get you there!
+It's not always easy being green, but I'm pretty passionate in my pursuit!
+A lot of times, innovation & edtech will get you there!
 Just don't forget to go outside!!

 All posts and commentary are my own and not necessarily those of any organization I am affiliated.